 When it comes to sales calls, caller ID is a hot topic.
 But there are also a lot of questions around caller ID.

-Most notably, people are curious how caller ID even works.
-How do your names and phone numbers display to prospects?
-Where does this information come from?
+How does caller ID even work?
+How does your name and phone number display to prospects, and where does this information come from?
 What are the rules, and who regulates it?

-Below, we’ll answer these questions and clear up some confusion about how caller ID works.
-We’ll also highlight what can be done inside of PhoneBurner—like Branded Caller ID—to bring you the best results for outbound sales
+Below, we’ll answer these questions and clear up the confusion around how caller ID works.
+We’ll also highlight what can be done inside of PhoneBurner—like Branded Caller ID—to bring you the best results for outbound sales.

 What Is Caller ID?